coot/EnchantedVim/README.markdown

   let g:VeryMagicHelpgrep = 1  " (default is 0)
   let g:VeryMagicRange = 1  " (default is 0, search patterns in command ranges)
   let g:VeryMagicEscapeBackslashesInSearchArg = 1  " (default is 0, :edit +/{pattern}))
+  let g:SortEditArgs = 1  " (default is 0, see below)
 ```

 The `g:VeryMagicSearchArg` turns on the support for very magic `:edit +/pat